 • Amivantamab for subcutaneous (SC) administration is a coformulation of amivantamab with recombinant human hyaluronidase PH20 (rHuPH20).2

-• OrigAMI-4 (NCT06385080) is an ongoing, phase 1b/2, nonrandomized, open-label, multicenter study evaluating the efficacy and safety of amivantamab SC as monotherapy and in combination with pembrolizumab, paclitaxel, or pembrolizumab plus carboplatin in patients with recurrent/metastatic head and neck squamous cell carcinoma (R/M HNSCC), who had disease progression on prior checkpoint inhibitor and platinum-based chemotherapy (cohorts 1, 3, and 4) or were treatment-naïve (cohorts 2 and 5).
+• OrigAMI-4 (NCT06385080) is an ongoing, phase 1b/2, nonrandomized, open-label, multiarm, multicenter study evaluating the efficacy and safety of amivantamab SC as monotherapy and in combination with pembrolizumab, paclitaxel, or pembrolizumab plus carboplatin in patients with recurrent/metastatic head and neck squamous cell carcinoma (R/M HNSCC), who had disease progression on/after prior checkpoint inhibitor and platinum-based chemotherapy (cohorts 1, 3, and 4) or were treatment-naïve (cohorts 2 and 5).
 Enrollment is planned for approximately 247 patients.3-5

 • The recommended phase 2 combination dose (RP2CD) identified in the amivantamab SC plus paclitaxel combination cohort 3a was the initial dose level (DL0) combination: amivantamab SC 2400 mg (3360 mg if body weight ≥80 kg) weekly on cycle (C)1 day (D)8 and C1D15 (initial C1D1 dose: 1600 mg or 2240 mg if body weight ≥80 kg), and every 3 weeks (Q3W) on C2D1 and thereafter, plus paclitaxel IV 175 mg/m2 Q3W.5